austinredmond/ResumeInLatex/README.md

 # Acknowledgement
  This resume was written using Vic Demuzere's guide on Creating a C.V. with LaTeX and moderncv.
-The original guide can be found at the URL https://vic.demuzere.be/articles/curriculum-vitae-cv-with-latex-moderncv/
+The original guide can be found at the URL below. https://vic.demuzere.be/articles/curriculum-vitae-cv-with-latex-moderncv/

 # Purpose